 Entity Status Entity's self-assessment response or where necessary a summary Department of Transport and Main Roads Fully implemented Department of Transport and Main Roads' (DTMR's) Transport Coordination Plan (TCP), key challenges, opportunities, objectives, performance measures and customer sentiment are published and publicly available.
 Performance against the TPC has been reported internally to the Infrastructure Investment Committee for the last 4 years.
 A request to externally publish a report covering 24 of the 29 key performance indicators from the TPC, every 2 years, has been submitted for consideration.
 An integrated performance management framework is being developed and reviewed.
 The framework will help the department monitor performance against relevant objectives in a more holistic and structured way.

-Recommenda tion 12 transport future i n ShapingSEQ a d Main Roads assesses and analyses the risks of not achieving the preferred and reports it to the Department of Infrastructure, Local Government and purpose of monitoring and reporting on the performance of the plan.
+The Department of Transport and Main Roads assesses and analyses the risks of not achieving the preferred transport future in ShapingSEQ and reports it to the Department of Infrastructure, Local Government and Planning, where relevant, for the purpose of monitoring and reporting on the performance of the plan.

 Entity Status Entity's self-assessment response or where necessary a summary Department of Transport and Main Roads Fully implemented The South East Queensland (SEQ) Multi-modal Planning Study is underway.
 Stages 1 and 2 have been completed.
 Stage 1 included the development of the SEQ Multi-modal Planning evaluation framework and a visualisation tool concept to quantify transport and land use scenario models and understand how it meets ShapingSEQ and strategic transport planning objectives.
 Stage 2 included the development of a visualisation tool as a minimum viable product.
 Stage 3 is underway, and it involves examining different transport and land use scenarios to understand how successful scenarios are meeting broader government outcomes.

-Recommenda tion 13 The Department of Infrastructure, Local Government and Planning works with the Department of Transport a Main Roads to improve the completeness of evidence retained to support key decisions made in developing land use plans.
-When testing planning scenarios, documentation for transport modelling should summarise t objectives, scope, assumptions, results, conclusions, any limitations, and any decisions made. oleteness of evidence retained to support key decisions made in developing nning scenarios, documentation for transport modelling should summarise the Entity Status Entity's self-assessment response or where necessary a summary Department of Transport and Main Roads Fully implemented DTMR and the University of Queensland are currently progressing model development and testing of a prototype model (Model for Urban Land Use and Transport Interaction (MULTI).
+The Department of Infrastructure, Local Government and Planning works with the Department of Transport and Main Roads to improve the completeness of evidence retained to support key decisions made in developing land use plans.
+When testing planning scenarios, documentation for transport modelling should summarise the objectives, scope, assumptions, results, conclusions, any limitations, and any decisions made.

+Entity Status Entity's self-assessment response or where necessary a summary Department of Transport and Main Roads Fully implemented DTMR and the University of Queensland are currently progressing model development and testing of a prototype model (Model for Urban Land Use and Transport Interaction (MULTI).
 The University of Queensland delivered the initial framework and model prototype to DTMR in August 2022.
 DTMR are now finalising the overall model and framework modules for general use (anticipated early 2023).